An End To Phone Pranking

 Those pesky Russians are at it again [theguardian.com]

-Building a better fool (Score:3)
+Building a better fool (Score:4, Funny)

 An End To Phone Pranking